viranmalaka/lt-pse-user-list-demo/README.md

    -  [ ] using json-server or MirageJS
    -  [x] Use in-memory db with nextjs apis with fakerjs
 - [x] user react-table v8, ag grid, react-base-table for virtualized table
-- [ ] or create your own table with react-window, react-virtualization
+- [x] [Bonus] or create your own table with react-window, react-virtualization
+    - The table in the dashboard page is used the react-window
+    - The table in the user list uses the ag-grid lib.
 - [x] Use formik for form state managements.
-- [x] Add Charts in row, use visx
+- [x] Add Charts in row, use recharts (didn't use visx due to the complex implementation)
 - [x] Search and filter by key parameters (name, age, city)
+- [x] Sorting can be done in the AG grid table
- - [x] Responsiveness. use MUI v5
+ - [x] Responsiveness. use shadcn and tailwind css.
- - [x] Theme editor - Bonus
+ - [x] [Bonus] Theme selector - dark and light theme.
     - [x] save on localstorage - used next-theme package.
- - [ ] Unit tests - only for utils. could't configure ts-jest without babel. new nextJS apps does not use babel.
+ - [x] Unit tests - Added few with almost 100% of coverage